dysordys/intravar/README.md

 From the command line, invoke

-    python IBM.py [inputfile]
+    python IBM.py [inputfile] > [outputfile]

 The command-line parameter [inputfile] is a text file containing the parameters with which the simulation is run (see the "input.txt" file in the repository).
+The data frame output is redirected to [outputfile].

 ## input.txt